 This document takes the exact wording from the DFE Statutory Guidance and indicates which Learning Stage covers each objective.
-Please note that EYFS will be added at a later date as their Curriculum is being adjusted nationally, currently.

 The CES/DFE Mapping Matrix in Appendix C provides more detailed information about where these objectives are met in the Life to the Full programme.